 The ‘Tuning Shop,’ where you can purchase and install high performance parts to increase the performance of your car, returns in GT7.
 There are over 60 tuning parts prepared for each car in the game.

 ‘GT Auto’ is the place where the exterior of a car can be personalised and other maintenance jobs can be performed, such as washing the car or changing the engine oil.
-There are over 650 aero parts, with more than 130 wheel to choose from, as well as over 1200 real paint colours based on actual paint samples.
-There is a wide variety of customisation available; and depending on the car, roll cages and even a wide body kit with overfenders can be installed.
+There are over 650 aero parts, with more than 130 wheels to choose from, as well as over 1200 real paint colours based on actual paint samples.
+There is a wide variety of customisation available, and, depending on the car, roll cages and even a wide body kit with overfenders can be installed.

 The ‘Livery Editor’ allows players to freely edit the exterior of a car.
 In GT7 this feature has been improved too, giving designers the ability to apply more decals than before, and in locations once forbidden.

 ‘Scapes’ and ‘Race Photo’ to enjoy taking elaborated photographs

 ‘Scapes’ is a mode where players can enjoy travelling around the world with their favourite cars, and get into the intricate world of photography.
 There are over 2500 ‘Spots’ which serve as the stage for taking photographs, with each Spot captured using HDR technology.
 With real light expressions and various effects that provide a wide range of freedom in expression, it is now possible to take elaborated photographs that are almost impossible to take in real life.